OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md

 Let's configure some deployment targets as dedicated hosts for the tenant we created earlier:

-1. Create one or more deployment targets that will be used to host the applications for the tenant. *This could be any type of deployment target.*
+1. Create one or more deployment targets that will be used to host the applications for the tenant.Â *This could be any type of deployment target.*
 2. Configure each deployment target as a dedicated host for the tenant
 ![](/docs/images/5669555/5865740.png?effects=drop-shadow)